Grenadine1776/webm-to-mp4/README.md

 ### Download Release (Recommended)

 1. Go to the [Releases page](../../releases)
-2. Download the installer for your operating system:
+2. Download the package for your operating system:
-   - `WebM-to-MP4-Setup.exe` for Windows
+   - `WebM to MP4 Converter-X.X.X-Windows.zip` for Windows
+   - `WebM to MP4 Converter-X.X.X-x64.dmg` for macOS (Intel)
-   - `WebM-to-MP4.dmg` for macOS
+   - `WebM to MP4 Converter-X.X.X-arm64.dmg` for macOS (Apple Silicon)
-   - `WebM-to-MP4.AppImage` for Linux
+   - `WebM to MP4 Converter-X.X.X-x64.AppImage` for Linux
-3. Run the installer and launch the app
+3. Extract (Windows) or install (macOS/Linux) and launch the app

 **No additional software needed** - FFmpeg is bundled with the release.